 2. How did volunteering in secondary schools pave the way for Nick and Lucas to co-found Orange Sky Laundry?

 3. What does having a pair of clean clothes mean to you?
 What do you think this service gives to homeless people?

 4. Lucas says Orange Sky Laundry’s core mission is connection.
 What does connection have to do with laundry?

 5. Why do you think there is loneliness in our society?
 Why is there a dis-connection from community?
 How does this affect all of us not just the homeless?

-1. Your own initiative: In groups of two or three, brainstorm ideas for an social justice initiative that you could start in your area.
+1. Your own initiative: In groups of two or three, brainstorm ideas for a social justice initiative that you could start in your area.

 Then write a plan for your initiative: What is your initiative?
-What’s it’s name?
+What’s its name?
 Who would the initiative serve?
 What’s your mission?
 Why is it different?
 Who would you need to support your initiative?
-Who many volunteers would you need?
+How many volunteers would you need?
 Where would you like it to be located?
-Is it meant to serve a one community or would you like it to grow?
+Is it meant to serve one community or would you like it to grow?
 How do you plan on fundraising?
 What other organisations could you look to for guidance and support?

 Students can then create a presentation showcasing their initiative to their class using presentation software, poster board or video.